GoogleCloudPlatform/cloud-pubsub-samples-python/appengine-push/README.md

 $ appcfg.py --oauth2 update -A your-application-id .
 ```

-or you can use gcloud preview feature
+or you can use gcloud SDK

 ```
-$ gcloud preview app deploy --project your-application-id .
+$ gcloud app deploy
 ```

 Then access the following URL: